 A person is nominated for their work or achievements.
 Anyone can choose to put a name forward for consideration, be it a family member, friend, colleague or coach.
-These names are is then reviewed by an official honours committee.
+These names are then reviewed by an official honours committee.
 The committee is made up of senior civil servants as official members, while the majority are independent members, usually experts in their field.
 These people also decide which honour would be most appropriate to bestow upon the nominee, be it a knighthood, or OBE etc. (You can view the names of all members of the committee for each section here.)

 — The Royal Family (@RoyalFamily) March 1, 2016

 The committee’s decisions are then forward to the Prime Minister and then to The Queen, who will often award the honour.
 Prince Charles, Princess Anne and Prince William all help in this duty for the ceremonies, which take place at Buckingham Palace and Windsor Castle a few times a year.
 These are organised by The Central Chancery of the Orders of Knighthood at St James’s Palace.

 Know someone worthy of such an honour?
 Nominate them here.